Retrieval Augmented Time Series Forecasting: EXPERIMENTS

-Nevertheless, \textsc{RAF} enhanced the performance of the Chronos models in both benchmarks, as evidenced by the aggregate relative scores for WQL of 0.887 and 0.762, and for MASE of 0.950 and 0.925 for Benchmarks \rom{1} and \rom{2}, respectively, in Chronos Mini; and WQL of 0.733 and 0.821, and MASE of 0.880 and 0.944 for Benchmarks \rom{1} and \rom{2} in Chronos Base.
-The overall improvement across all datasets is also apparent, with scores of 0.823 for WQL and 0.939 for MASE in Chronos Mini, and 0.772 for WQL and 0.908 for MASE in Chronos Base (See Figure \ref{fig:wql_performance}).
+Overall, RAF improves the performance of both Chronos models across benchmarks.
+For Chronos Mini, the aggregate relative scores (lower is better) are 0.887 (WQL) and 0.950 (MASE) on Benchmark~\rom{1}, and 0.762 (WQL) and 0.925 (MASE) on Benchmark~\rom{2}.
+For Chronos Base, the corresponding scores are 0.733 (WQL) and 0.880 (MASE) on Benchmark~\rom{1}, and 0.821 (WQL) and 0.944 (MASE) on Benchmark~\rom{2}.
+The overall averages across all datasets further confirm these gains: 0.823 (WQL) and 0.939 (MASE) for Chronos Mini, and 0.772 (WQL) and 0.908 (MASE) for Chronos Base (Appendix~\ref{app:agg}).
+These results suggest that more complex models, such as Chronos Base, can better leverage retrieved information under longer context lengths.

-\textbf{Fine-tuning evaluations.} Inspired by the strong performance of \textsc{RAF}, we conducted an initial study to fine-tune Chronos Base and Mini on individual datasets from Benchmark \rom{1}, comparing the results with and without the integration of \textsc{RAF}.
-For this experiment, Chronos Mini was fine-tuned for 400 epochs, while Chronos Base was fine-tuned for 1000 epochs.
-Both models were fine-tuned in a dataset-agnostic manner, starting with an initial learning rate of 0.00001, which was linearly reduced to 0.
-The context length was set to 75, and the prediction length to 10.

-Table \ref{tab:fine_tune_results} illustrates the impact of \textsc{RAF} during the fine-tuning process.
-The final column (Advanced RAF) represents the performance of Chronos models that are fine-tuned on datasets augmented through time series retrieval.
-As it can be observed, Advanced RAF outperforms the baseline FT in almost all cases, where fine-tuning was performed without time series retrieval.
-Overall, Advanced RAF delivers superior performance across most datasets, achieving the lowest WQL and MASE values in both models.

-Notably, for datasets such as Weather, ETTh1, FRED-MD, and NN5, Advanced RAF shows significant improvement over both the Baseline and Naive RAF in both models.
-For example, in the NN5 dataset, the MASE value decreases from 0.563 (Naive RAF) to 0.401 (Advanced RAF) in Chronos Mini, and from 0.481 (Naive RAF) to 0.378 (Advanced RAF) in Chronos Base, representing a substantial performance boost.
-While these improvements are clear in many datasets, there are exceptions as well.
-In the Covid Deaths dataset for Chronos Mini, Baseline FT outperforms Advanced RAF in both WQL and MASE metrics.
-Interestingly, even without fine-tuning, the baseline performs better than Naive RAF in this dataset with the chosen context and prediction lengths.
-A similar pattern is observed in the Traffic dataset for Chronos Base, suggesting that fine-tuning may not be optimal for certain scenarios where time series retrieval does not significantly benefit the model.
+\textbf{Across Different TSFMs.} The results of RAF across four TSFMs are reported in Table~\ref{tab:model_scores}.
+RAF’s gains are not confined to a single backbone: it reduces both WQL and MASE for all four models despite their differing design choices.
+Averaged over datasets, the largest WQL improvements occur with TimesFM (+16.7\%) and Chronos (+15.8\%), suggesting that retrieval particularly benefits large models that were not fine-tuned on these benchmarks.
+For MASE, the largest relative reductions are on Chronos (+12.4\%) and Lag-Llama (+6.4\%), indicating that RAF also sharpens point forecasts.
+These cross-architecture gains imply that retrieval provides complementary, task-specific signals beyond each model’s inductive biases, exposing patterns not retained from pretraining.